-We must appreciate and identify that in one country a respectable gesture may mean something completely different in another country.
+We must appreciate and identify that in one country a respectable gesture may mean something completely different than in another country.

-We use this gesture a lot in the US it means it is all great.
+We use this gesture a lot in the US; it means it is all great.
 But I recommend you do not use it among Middle Easterners and people from West Africa.
 People from Bangladesh, Australian and South Americans also find this gesture hideously offensive.
-It is assumed to mean that you want the receiver to stick it where the sun don’t shine, up yours or sit on it.
+It is assumed to mean that you want the receiver to stick it where the sun doesn’t shine, up yours or sit on it.

 Where I am from in Latin America, snapping your finger meant to hurry up.
 When someone has an idea or remembers something, we see people in the US and Great Britain us this.
 In some cultures, it’s used to get someone’s attention, but in many cultures, it is just rude.
 So, to keep it safe, snap your fingers for the same reason the Ancient Greeks did — to keep the rhythm set by musicians and dancers.

 In the Philippians, the beckoning sign is impolite and can be a cause to be arrested.
 In the USA it is used often to call someone over here.
 Careful when using this gesture in Japan it is insulting, fit for a dog and or another animal.
 In Singapore, beckoning is an indication of death.